Did Adele Cancel Fireworks For The Rest Of Tour After Her Son Was Hurt?

 Speaking of impersonations, Alicia Keys just made headlines after giving an impressive impersonation of Adele on The Tonight Show.

-Alicia Keys played on of Jimmy Fallon’s popular game, “Wheel of Impressions.”
+Alicia Keys played one of Jimmy Fallon’s popular game, “Wheel of Impressions.”

-The game matches an artist to a well-known song and The Tonight Show guest has to give their best impression of the artist using that song.
+The game matches an artist to a well-known song, and The Tonight Show guest has to give their best impression of the artist using that song.

 The Voice coach spun the wheel and got Adele and the song “The Alphabet Song.”